How to connect Power BI to NetSuite as an ODBC data source.

 The User and Password properties, under the Authentication section, must be set to valid NetSuite user credentials.

 In addition, the Account ID must be set to the ID of a company account that can be used by the specified User.
-The Role ID can be optionally specified to log in the user with limited permissions.
+The Role ID can be optionally specified to log in to the user with limited permissions.

 Refer to the Getting Started chapter of the help documentation for more information on connecting to NetSuite.